 AWS services or capabilities described in AWS Documentation may vary by region/location.
 Click Getting Started with Amazon AWS to see specific differences applicable to the China (Beijing) Region.

 Updates the protection status of a task.
-You can set protectionEnabled
+You can set protectionEnabled to true

 to protect your task from termination during scale-in events from Service